Ray Davis (American football): Professional career

+2024 season

 Davis was selected by the Buffalo Bills with the 128th overall pick in the fourth round in the 2024 NFL draft.
 He scored his first career touchdown in a week 3 47–10 win over the Jacksonville Jaguars.
 Davis became the secondary back in Buffalo's running back tandem alongside primary tailback James Cook and third down back Ty Johnson.
 On the season, he finished third on the team with 442 yards after Cook and quarterback Josh Allen, also rushing for three touchdowns, but also caught 17 passes for 189 yards and three receiving touchdowns, including a season long 63-yard touchdown pass against the Miami Dolphins.

 During the Bills' wild card round playoff game against the Denver Broncos, Davis suffered a hit to the head after colliding with Broncos safety Brandon Jones while reaching for a pass from Allen.
 Davis was ruled out of the game and entered concussion protocol.
 Davis returned to the field for the Bills divisional round matchup with the Baltimore Ravens, where he rushed for 29 yards and his first playoff touchdown.

+2025 season

 Davis, who once kicked a 57-yard field goal while in high school, was auditioned as the Bills' backup kicker during the team's August 9, 2025 preseason game against the New York Giants.
 Davis was successful in his lone extra point attempt during the contest, filling in for the injured Tyler Bass.

+With Ty Johnson becoming the primary change-of-pace back behind Cook, Davis took on more special teams duties in 2025, becoming the Bills' primary kick returner after Week 8.
+He scored on a 97-yard return against the Houston Texans, and also had a role in helping the Bills defeat the New England Patriots, averaging 41 yards per return against New England.
+With Cook resting the final regular season game against the New York Jets, Davis played most snaps at running back, rushing for 151 yards on 21 carries and catching two passes for 23 yards and a touchdown.

+Davis finished with reduced rushing stats compared to his rookie season but returned 31 kickoffs in the regular season for the Bills for 943 yards and one touchdown, finishing with 1,304 all-purpose yards.
+He was named a first-team All-Pro as a kick returner.